ThimbleFire/Blackhole-Inferno/README.md

 * Get missions
 * Go to a bar
   * Discuss news with patrons
 * Visit a market
   * Visit a black market if available
   * Visit a smuggler if available and if faction rank is adequate
 * Repair and modify ship facilities, furniture and room positions
 * Go to a refinery
 * Go to a furniture store
 * Go to a grocery store (yes, really)
 * Go to a University
   * Attend a lecture
   * Visit a professor (if available)

 ### UI

-While seated in the player's ship, the player can look left and right revealing panels.
-These panels show information.
-The player can respond to this information with keybind inputs.
-These keybinds can be customized, allowing for the support of HOTAS
+The ship dashboard reveals the following information
+* Proximity
+* Star Map
+* Ammunition
+* Shield, Armour, Hull

+The player can stand up and interact with facilities to see the following information
+* Kitchen - Sink water preassure
+* Kitchen - What's in the fridge
+* Storage - Cargo manifest
+* Reactor - Rod durability (x6)
+* Reactor - Temperature
+* Reactor - Water preassure
+* Reactor - Emergency coolant
+* Gunnary - Temperature
+* Gunnery - Ammunition
+* Gunnery - Condition
+* Medical - Cargo manifest
+* Living Quaters - (no function)